Get to know myRent with a quick overview video:

 Photo: Insulation Material by Chris RubberDragon

-The new law requires all rental properties to be insulated from the 1 July 2019.
+The law requires all rental properties to be insulated.
 But is the cost of insulating a tenanted home tax deductible?

 If you found you need to upgrade or install new insulation, you may be wondering if the associated cost can be claimed at tax return time.
 Unfortunately, the answer is not that simple and is often considered on a case-by-case basis.